ParticleBits/imap/README.md

 This project originally used the PHP IMAP extension for fetching and parsing email messages.
 The extension is not very memory efficient for long-running processes, which is my intended use.
-Instead, this library uses the Zend-Mail package.
-Zend-Mail retrieves messages through a socket connection and parses the headers. \Pb\Imap takes this raw message object and converts into something more user-friendly.
+Instead, this library uses the Laminas Mail package.
+Laminas Mail retrieves messages through a socket connection and parses the headers. \Pb\Imap takes this raw message object and converts into something more user-friendly.

 For more examples see the scripts inside the `tests/` folder.